ulfurinn/gnome-wallpaper-changer/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Changelog
+0.0.2

+* Suppressing EPERM on startup when a pid has gone stale.

+0.0.1

+* Initial release.